Home

 • Every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire; and the fire shall try every man's work of what sort it is."

-The external covenant congregation has those professed Christians in it representing life that will be removed at the last day.
-And the reason is because they were not truly the building of Christ, thus they shall fail.
-And this is the fundamental rule that is illustrated in the blotting out.
-It is symbolic of someone in the Covenant community, that doesn't belong there.
+The external Covenant congregation has those professed Christians in it representing life, calling themselves of Christ, that will be removed and cast out at the last day.
+The reason will be because they were not truly the work or building of Christ, they only professed they were.
+In reality, He never knew them (Matthew 7:22-23).
+This is the fundamental rule that is illustrated in how names are blotted out of the Book of Life.
+It is a figurative expression illustrative of someone in the Covenant community that doesn't belong there.

-I have discussed this view with many christians, and some claim that it makes more sense that the names of all mankind were in the book from creation. i.e., every man woman and child ever born into life was in the Book of Life.
-And then those who loved darkness more than light, were then blotted out and don't become Christians.
-But a careful study of this view reveals it doesn't make sense at all.
-Because God's word tells us very clearly that there are those that have never had their names written in the Book of Life.
-Therefore, all of mankind could not have had their names written there.
+I have discussed several view with many Christians, and some hold that it makes more sense that the names of all mankind were in the book from creation.
+In other words, that every man woman and child ever born into life was in the Book of Life.
+Then those who loved darkness more than light were blotted out where they do not become Christians.
+However, a careful study of this view reveals it doesn't actually sense at all.
+God's Word tells us very clearly that there are those that have never had their names written in the Book of Life.
+Therefore, all of mankind could not have had their names written there. e.g.:

 Revelation 13:8